Camariñas

 Camariñas is a municipality in the province of A Coruña in the autonomous community of Galicia in northwestern Spain.
 It belongs to the comarca of Terra de Soneira.
 An important fishing center, it is renowned all over Spain by the bobbin lace work of its women (the palilleiras).

 To the northwest are the impressive cliffs of Cape Vilan (Cabo Vilán "Cape Villain", due to bad currents and many wrecks), a protected natural site.

+Geography and climate

+Camariñas has a mediterranean climate with cool summers (Köppen: Csb; Trewartha: Csll).
+Being located at the northwestern tip of the Iberian Peninsula, the climate is greatly modulated by the Atlantic Ocean.